edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 Each collection must contain at least one seed.
 Use one or more seed(s) to:

 -   Define a domain, an IP address, or a range of IP addresses scope that will be scanned.
--   Define a GitHub repository from which security vulnerabilities identified by Dependabot will be pulled.
+-   Define a GitHub repository from which security vulnerabilities identified by GitHub (from Dependabot, Code scanning and Secret scanning) will be pulled.
 -   Define a Snyk instance from which security vulnerabilities will be pulled.
+-   Define an Amazon GuardDuty instance and targeted regions from which findings will be pulled.

-Once you have defined the desired seed(s), {{ PRODUCT }} will scan your network for exposures and retrieve vulnerabilities identified by Dependabot (GitHub) and Snyk.
+Once you have defined the desired seed(s), {{ PRODUCT }} will scan your network for exposures and retrieve vulnerabilities identified by GitHub and Snyk.
 This allows {{PRODUCT}} to generate a consolidated list of vulnerabilities and exposures that provides full visibility into your organization's attack surface.

 ### Managing Collections {/*managing-collections*/}